-Acceldata Torch helps you look at the same data pipeline, at a deeper level, with a more comprehensive view of all data and data-related operations.
+The Acceldata Data Observability Platform helps you look at the same data pipeline, at a deeper level, with a more comprehensive view of all data and data-related operations.

 In the above image, the red boxes represent various compute jobs, while the green boxes represent all the various data elements, RDS locations, and data tables that interact with the compute elements.

 Acceldata also provides SDK integration.
 This allows you to go under the hood and log any critical or additional events, that might be needed in production or operations.

 In addition to this granular view of how data gets transformed, across various points in the data life cycle, Acceldata also gives you performance information of data pipelines.

 For example, it can tell you about the time required to execute a pipeline.
 Or it can inform you of any errors or warnings.

 It also gives you a detailed view of successful as well as unsuccessful runs/ executions/ results of a particular pipeline, across time.
 This allows you to do a comparative analysis of pipelines and understand why a certain pipeline failed or hasn’t performed too well.

 Any complex data pipeline will work with a range of different technologies, so there are several points of potential failures.
 Acceldata gives developers the ability to look at log events and metadata to investigate any pipeline errors that might have occurred.